bairdlangenbrunner/ESS-Python-Tutorial/materials/week2/0-week1-review.md

         * `conda` is an open source package manager that keeps all Python dependencies in check
         * Maybe the best part:  It doesn't require root permission to install, so you can always have a trustworthy Python installation on a remote machine
         * Check out the [conda cheatsheet][conda cheatsheet link] to get familiar with it
-    * __REMINDER__: To open a regular Python session, type `python` on the command line of a terminal shell, or launch the Anaconda Navigator application that is installed with Anaconda.

 4. **We learned how to create a git repository.**
     * Review the materials [here](https://github.com/bairdlangenbrunner/ESS-Python-Tutorial/tree/master/materials/week1).